-All building elements to be insulated must be surveyed for their suitability prior to installing POC 500 and PCC 2000 spray foam insulation and any underlying defects must be repaired prior to works commencing.
+Building elements to be insulated must be surveyed for their suitability and any necessary repairs carried out prior to installing ENERTITE OS 200 spray foam insulation.
 The positioning and access to services should also be considered.
-Areas that are not to be sprayed with POC 500 and PCC 2000 spray foam insulation must be masked off by taping plastic sheeting in place, as overspray will stick to most surfaces and cannot be removed without damaging that surface.
+Areas that are not to be sprayed with ENERTITE OS 200 spray foam insulation must be masked off by taping plastic sheeting in place, as overspray will stick to most surfaces and cannot be removed without damaging that surface.

-The product should be spray applied to clean and dry substrates, and built-up in layers in a single pass.
+The product should be spray applied to clean and dry substrates, and built-up in layers of 100mm in a single pass.

 The product contains no organic blowing agents.
-Once the foam has fully cured, the product can then be covered with a vapour control layer (VCL) and plasterboard lining board.
+Once the foam has fully cured, the product can then be covered with vapour barrier and lining board.